tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: Cézanne's Composition by Erle Loran, p.
 60.

-In his analysis of this painting Loran includes a lot about the colors Cézanne uses.
+In his analysis of this painting Loran writes that "Cézanne's uniqueness and perhaps his historical greatness is found in his power to synthesize abstraction and reality" [p.
+63].
-That discussion is beyond the scope of this article, but I would like to encourage anyone interested in Cézanne's use of color in this and other compositions to find a copy of the book and dive in!
+A discussion of that analysis is beyond the scope of this article, but I would like to encourage anyone interested in a deep dive into Cézanne's use of color to find a copy of the book!

+Published in 1943, *Cézanne's Composition* is apparently out of print.
+Although it costs $75-100 on [amazon.com](https://www.amazon.com/C%C3%A9zannes-Composition-Analysis-Diagrams-Photographs/dp/0520248457),
+you can read it for free on [archive.org](https://archive.org/details/cezannescomposit0000lora_f9b1), simply by creating a free account on the site.

 ## Plasticism and Malleability